papers, blogs and other information

 We are an independent allround knowledge base in the field of HSEQ

-with over two decades of experience in various settings to show for.
+with over two and a half decades of experience in various settings to show for.

 After many years of working with the HEACH website (now alas down)

 and HEACH blog, we considered it was time to take the next step...

 Meanwhile, we progressed and wrote/published a series of safety books,

 including Safety Myth 101 and The First Rule of Safety Culture.

 © Copyright mindtherisk.com

 Mind The Risk is an allround knowledge transfer and consultancy service within